legop3/RoombaRover/README.md

 - mediamtx
   - videoStreamURL

-    Viewer URL handed to the web UI.
-Set this to the rover’s own WebRTC page for local viewing, or point it at your remote fan-out server when you hand the stream off.
+    Viewer URL handed to the web UI; point it at whichever MediaMTX instance is serving WebRTC.
-  - fanout

-    When `enabled`, the rover writes a MediaMTX configuration you can deploy on a remote “fan-out” server.
-That server pulls the rover’s WebRTC stream (via WHEP) and re-distributes it to end users.
-Set `remoteConfigPath`, `piPublicUrl`, and `remoteVideoURL` to match your environment.
 - camera
   - devicePath